emilyparkes/event-web/README.md

 # Eventify
 Do you want to eventify your life?
 To make it fuller and brighter?
 Find your ideal events here.

-> A web app to see events happening in your city, big organised and local community events.
+A web app designed to see events happening in your city, big organised and local community events.
 The web version of [event-app](https://github.com/emilyparkes/event-app).

-_For more information see the [wiki](https://github.com/emilyparkes/event-web/wiki)_
+>_For more information see the [wiki](https://github.com/emilyparkes/event-web/wiki)_

 ## Contents